matrix-org/matrix-hookshot/docs/setup/webhooks.md

 at runtime by checking the `HookshotApiVersion` variable.
 If the variable is undefined, it should be considered `v1`.

 The execution environment will contain a `data` variable, which will be the body of the incoming request (JSON will be parsed into an `Object`).
-Scripts are executed syncronously and expect the `result` variable to be set.
+Scripts are executed synchronously and expect the `result` variable to be set.

 If the script contains errors or is otherwise unable to work, the bridge will send an error to the room.
 You can check the logs of the bridge for a more precise error.